Power of Attorney (POA)

-Among other powers the POA should be broad enough to allow your AIF to undertake your banking, to hire other agents, to sign your tax returns, to engage in tax or Medicaid planning and because your AIF may need to access health care bills, should also contain a HIPPA declaration/release.
+Among other powers, the POA should be broad enough to allow your AIF to undertake your banking, to hire other agents such as an accountant, to sign your tax returns, to engage in tax or Medicaid planning and because your AIF may need to access health care bills, should also contain a HIPPA declaration/release.

 Because of the complexities involved, these documents should be prepared by an attorney experienced in estate planning and elder law.
 It is not recommended that other professionals draft these documents or that you use a form purchased from an office supply store or online as they will likely not be able to meet your specific needs and may not be effective.

 Disclaimer – This overview is provided for general information relevant for planning undertaken in Maryland only.
 None of the information within should be relied upon.
 Statutes, regulations, and the cases interpreting them are constantly changing.
 Consult an attorney before taking any action.
 Your reliance on or use of this information does not create an attorney/client relationship or privilege between you and the law firm and its employees, or their heirs, personal representatives, successors, or assigns.